gramineproject/gramine/Documentation/building.rst

 Dependencies for SGX
 ^^^^^^^^^^^^^^^^^^^^

-The build of Graphene with SGX support requires the corresponding SGX software infrastructure to be installed on the system.
+The build of Gramine with SGX support requires the corresponding SGX software infrastructure to be installed on the system.
 In particular, the FSGSBASE functionality must be enabled in the Linux kernel, the Intel SGX driver must be running, and Intel SGX SDK/PSW/DCAP must be installed.